 - Radial Symmetry - Text by Stephen Inniss

 Symmetry around a central axis; organisms with radial symmetry have a dorsal and ventral surface but are roughly similar on every side, though they may show fourfold, fivefold, sixfold, or eightfold symmetry.

 Ground hugging, ivy-like plantimal that uses electric shock to defend against predators.

 - Skywrack - Text by Steve Bowers

 Giant plants from the planet Trees up to a kilometre in height.

 The prepared leaves of the Old Earth tobacco plant Nicotiniana tabacam, used by Terragen mammals as a drug.
 The active substance is nicotine, a cholinergic agonist with mild mood and cognition enhancing effects and strong addiction potential.
 The drug is commonly smoked or chewed.

-A sessile neogen (carnivorous plant that has recently (since 9800s) become established in a few newly-terraformed worlds in the Udryck Sector (Outer Volumes), where it seems to have hitched a ride on local subrelativistic bioships.
+A sessile neogen; a carnivorous plant that has recently (since 9800s) become established in a few newly-terraformed worlds in the Udryck region (Outer Volumes), where it seems to have hitched a ride on local subrelativistic bioships.